mdavezac/rsd-talks/rsd/scholar.md

 * We have been hiding as:
     * RAs who program too much
     * HPC or research group sysadmins
-* We need a name, and some status
 * The research system needs to
     * Measure and incentivise RSEs correctly
     * Integrate RSEs within HEIs